sequelize/sequelize/packages/core/README-BROWSER.md

 typeof exports === 'object' && typeof module !== 'undefined' ? factory(exports, require('node:util'), require('node:buffer'), require('node:crypto'), require('node:assert'), require('node:async_hooks'), require('node:path'), require('node:url'), require('fs'), require('path'), require('os'), require('util'), require('stream'), require('events'), require('node:fs')) :
 ```

-* The Rollup config can be found at `packages/core/build-browser/rollup.config.mjs`.
+* The ESBuild config can be found at `packages/core/build-browser/esbuild.mjs`.
 It "shims" some of the server-side packages by replacing them with plaform-agnostic (pure-javascript) ones so that the code could run in a web browser environment.

 * To search for the places in the code where Node.js-specific packages are `require()`d, use "Find in Files" features of an IDE while searching for `require(` string in `packages/core/src` folder.
 If the IDE supports searching for a regular expression, search for `require(['"][^\.]` instead.